-1 COMMISSIONER QAJAQ ROBINSON: That's okay.
-2 Take the time you need.
-3 MS. TRUDY SMITH: I'm sorry.
-I'm sorry.
-4 Pause during the testimony 5 MS. TRUDY SMITH: You know, I was always 6 taught to never cry.
-I was always told to say sorry when 7 you cry.
-That's why I have a habit of doing that, and I'm 8 sorry I cried.
-I guess this is just all so hard, because I 9 was my it feels like I had a lot of things inflicted 10 on my body where I had to have scars all over, sick things 11 that the sex offender did to my body that no woman should 12 ever go through.
-13 I keep calling myself an ugly person because 14 I've my face has been sewn so many times together, my 15 lips and my eyes.
-A lot of head injuries getting hit, back 16 injuries.
-I've got a fractured back for life after that 17 incident, and I've got no stomach valve, which was crashed, 18 because he was jumping on my body while I was knocked out, 19 kicking me around like a rag doll.
-And, when I woke up, my 20 whole face was all pitch-black all over where my eyes were 21 shut, and my lips were hanging because they were cut, and 22 they had to be sewn back on, and my eyelids were sewn back 23 on.

-That's why it's really important for me to let a lot of victims and families know that I want to be

-1 there to support them, to let them know.
-That's why I told 2 my story, you know?
-I feel like I'm a leprosy with a 3 tumour inside my whole body, because of everything that has 4 happened to me.
-And, the only thing that really makes me 5 survive is my beautiful fiancé that I'm with right now.
-He 6 couldn't make it because he had to work.
-My beautiful 7 daughter and my son-in-law, my two granddaughters, and all 8 of Pauline's.
+25 15 Trudy Rose Mary Smith In relation to Pauline Eliza Irma Johnson COMMISSIONER QAJAQ ROBINSON: That's okay.
+1 Take the time you need.
+2 MS. TRUDY SMITH: 3 I'm sorry.
+I'm sorry. --- Pause during the testimony 4 MS. TRUDY SMITH: You know, I was always 5 taught to never cry.
+I was always told to say sorry when 6 7 you cry.
+That's why I have a habit of doing that, and I'm sorry I cried.
+I guess this is just all so hard, because I 8 9 was -- my -- it feels like I had a lot of things inflicted on my body where I had to have scars all over, sick things 10 that the sex offender did to my body that no woman should 11 ever go through.
+12 I keep calling myself an uqly person because 13 I've -- my face has been sewn so many times together, my 14 15 lips and my eyes.
+A lot of head injuries getting hit, back injuries.
+I've got a fractured back for life after that 16 17 incident, and I've got no stomach valve, which was crashed, because he was jumping on my body while I was knocked out, 18 19 kicking me around like a rag doll.
+And, when I woke up, my whole face was all pitch-black all over where my eyes were 20 shut, and my lips were hanging because they were cut, and 21 they had to be sewn back on, and my eyelids were sewn back 22 23 on.
+24 That's why it's really important for me to let a lot of victims and families know that I want to be there to support them, to let them know.
+That's why I told 1 my story, you know?
+I feel like I'm a leprosy with a 2 tumour inside my whole body, because of everything that has 3 happened to me.
+And, the only thing that really makes me 4 survive is my beautiful fiancé that I'm with right now.
+He 5 6 couldn't make it because he had to work.
+My beautiful 7 daughter and my son-in-law, my two granddaughters, and all of Pauline's.
 I call them my kids and grandkids.
-That's 9 my fiancé up there.
-He's actually the one that showed me 10 love.
-He's from England, from Yorkshire, and he taught me 11 things that I never knew about love.
-I was angry at him 12 for all the things that he did so nice for me, because I 13 was so used to being abused.
-14 That's our first picture when we first met.
+That's 8 9 my fiancé up there.
+He's actually the one that showed me love.
+He's from England, from Yorkshire, and he taught me 10 things that I never knew about love.
+I was angry at him 11 for all the things that he did so nice for me, because I 12 was so used to being abused.
+13 14 That's our first picture when we first met.
 15 Live, love and laugh; that's my motto.
 You know, happy on 16 the outside, but tumour, sickness inside.
-But, I want to 17 be pure inside again, so that everything that has happened 18 to me, it's I'm going to be 62 this year.
+But, I want to 17 be pure inside again, so that everything that has happened 18 to me, it's -- I'm going to be 62 this year.
 I never 19 thought I'd make it about this age, you know?
 I thought 21 20 was old.
-21 I just want I just want them to work on 22 my sister's case.
+I just want -- I just want them to work on my sister's case.
 Thirty-three years.
 23 COMMISSIONER QAJAQ ROBINSON: Can I ask you 24 some questions about that, about the case?

 25 MS. TRUDY SMITH: Yes.